 William H. Neukom

-Mr. Neukom serves several organizations, including the Dean’s Council at Stanford Law School (Chair 2012-), the Board of the Pacific Council on International Policy, the Board of the Center for Advanced Study in the Behavioral Sciences at Stanford, and the Advisory Board of the William D. Ruckleshaus Center.
-In 1995, Mr. Neukom and his four children founded the Neukom Family Foundation, which supports not-for-profit organizations principally in the fields of health, human services, education, justice, and the environment.
+Mr. Neukom serves on the board of several not-for-profit organizations, including the Asia Foundation, the Center for Advanced Study in the Behavioral Sciences at Stanford, Ecotrust, the Hague Institute for the Internationalization of Law, the Pacific Council on International Policy, and the William D. Ruckelshaus Center.
+He is a member of the Dean’s Council at Stanford Law School and has been its chair since 2012.
+In 1995, Mr. Neukom and his four children founded the Neukom Family Foundation, which supports not-for-profit organizations in the fields of education, the environment, health, human services, and justice.

 Mr. Neukom earned his A.B. from Dartmouth College and his LL.B. from Stanford University, and has honorary degrees from Gonzaga University, the University of Puget Sound, and the University of South Carolina.

 He and his wife, Sally, live in Seattle and have five children and thirteen grandchildren.